 8. Improved physical performance, functional and cognitive ability in addition to self esteem

 Before moving on to exercises, there are some important facts to tackle first.

 Once again, don't be afraid of bulking!
 You will not bulk.
-You want muscle hypertrophy; this is the only way to build lean muscle.
-The premise behind resistance training is that the body must adapt to the stress you put it through.
+You want muscle hypertrophy; this is the only way to build lean mass.
+When performing resistance training your body must adapt to this new stimulus (hence why progressively increasing the volume of weights over time is necessary).
 This adaptation includes increased muscle endurance, strength, hypertrophy, reduces body fat and improves your health.